cyverse/irods-adm/coding-standards-bash.md

 main "$@"
 ```

 ## Naming Conventions

-This section describes the conventions that should be followed when naming source files, functions,
+This section describes the recommended conventions for naming source files, functions, constants,
-constants, and variables.
+and variables.

 ### Constant and Variable Names